deadlydog/deadlydog.github.io/_pages/Feedback.md

 As part of an organization-wide AI Symposium, I gave a 45 minute presentation on how to use GitHub Copilot in Visual Studio and VS Code for Developers.
 Out of 19 responses, my presentation received a rating of `9.37` out of 10.

-Here are the comments from the session:
+Here are the anonymous comments from the presentation:

 > "Dan's presentation was by far the best / most practical / most instructive (and I'm not even a developer)."